-Simmons currently serves as a task lead for the California Home Visiting Coordination project, technical assistance specialist for the Maternal, Infant, and Early Childhood Home Visiting Technical Assistance Resource Center, and site liaison for the HealthySteps Outcome Pilot Project.
-In these roles, she provides tailored technical assistance, training, and coaching to support programs in building capacity for CQI.
+Simmons currently serves as a task lead for the Early Childhood Systems Technical Assistance and Coordination Center; technical assistance specialist for the Maternal, Infant, and Early Childhood Home Visiting Technical Assistance Resource Center; and CQI specialist for the HealthySteps Outcome Pilot Project.
+In these roles, she provides tailored technical assistance, training, and coaching to support programs in building capacity for CQI, achieving desired results, and developing family leadership.
 She also helps develop resources, such as plans, briefs, toolkits, trainings, and presentations.

 Prior to joining JBA, Simmons worked as the state CQI lead for the Minnesota Department of Health Family Home Visiting program.
 She received a B.S. in psychology and a B.S. in sociology and criminal justice from Iowa State University.